Ultimate 5 Day Tokyo and Day Trips Itinerary

 Based on this taster, you can really get a sense of what appeals more to you: nature, culture, or big cities.

 If you're into nature, we highly recommend that you check out the Chichibu Hiking Day Trip if you're still going to spending a few more days in Tokyo.
-If you have more time, and you are visiting between April and November, we highly recommend that you go up the and check out the (立山黒部アルペンルート, Tateyama Kurobe Arupen Rūto).
+If you have more time, and you are visiting between April and November, we highly recommend that you go up the Japanese Alps (日本アルプス, Nihon Arupusu) and check out the Tateyama Kurobe Alpine Route (立山黒部アルペンルート, Tateyama Kurobe Arupen Rūto).

-If you're into culture, then you can consider taking the Hokuriku Shinkansen to (金沢), or take the Tokaido Shinkansen to (京都, Kyōto), or even travel a little bit further to (姫路) or (倉敷).
+If you're into culture, then you can consider taking the Hokuriku Shinkansen to Kanazawa (金沢), or take the Tokaido Shinkansen to Kyoto (京都, Kyōto), or even travel a little bit further to Himeji (姫路) or Kurashiki (倉敷).

-If you love the big city vibes of Tokyo, then you should really head down to visit (大阪, Ōsaka) or fly down to (九州, Kyūshū) and check out Fukuoka.
+If you love the big city vibes of Tokyo, then you should really head down to visit Osaka (大阪, Ōsaka) or fly down to Kyushu (九州, Kyūshū) and check out Fukuoka.

 Tokyo is a great launchpad for you to figure out which areas of Japan that you want to dive deeper into.
 Of course, there's still plenty more to discover in this big city if you want to, and you can also check out our Downtown Tokyo Itinerary or go for the laidback suburbs in our Tokyo Suburbs Itinerary.